 Custom user properties consist of key value pairs, where value can be a string, number, boolean, or an array.
 There are various modifiers available in the SDKs such as set, set once, push unique, increment, multiply in order to update these as you need.
 For example, you can store account levels of your users in an accountType custom user property that can take values Basic or Premium to later on filter & segment all reports based on the account type of your customers.

-A custom event generally represents one of the following:
+An "event" in Countly generally represents one of the following:

 - An action of the user such as an interaction with a single UI element, or set of elements